tekknolagi/tekknolagi.github.com/_posts/2023-11-27-simple-python-repl.md

     def complete(self, text: str, state: int) -> Optional[str]:
         if state == 0:
+            # Is it important that they are sorted lexicographically?
+Or just
+            # have a stable order?
+Or...?
             options = sorted(self.env.keys())
             if not text:
                 self.matches = options[:]